seemecnc/Droplit/CAD Files/STL Files/README.txt

 One is sunk in the bottom of the part, then a spring (TBD) is put over the rod and a second nut is then threaded on, and the spring takes out any backlash

+You can just print Droplit_Plate.STL for all the required parts.